 Why wet weather starts are different

 Starting a Formula 1 race in wet conditions is fundamentally different from a dry start.
-The grip levels are dramatically reduced, visibility is compromised by spray, and the risk of a multi-car incident on the first lap is significantly higher.
+The grip levels are dramatically reduced — a full wet tire on a soaked surface offers roughly 60-70% of the grip available on a dry track with slicks.
+Visibility is compromised by spray, which in heavy rain can reduce a following driver's sight distance to under 20 meters at 250 km/h on a straight.
+The risk of a multi-car incident on the first lap is significantly higher because the spray concentrates in the first few rows, and drivers in mid-pack are essentially racing blind into the first braking zone.
 For these reasons, the FIA has developed specific procedures for wet weather starts.

 The three types of wet weather starts